About USC Gould

-The law school does NOT require tickets for the reception or the ceremony.
+The law school does NOT require tickets to attend its Commencement ceremonies.
 Ceremony seating will be available for all family and friends.

 All graduates can place their regalia rental orders online.
 The website to order is: http://colleges.herffjones.com/college/_usc/

-- Graduates do not have to pre-order their cap and gown rental.
-The bookstore will have plenty of regalia available for walk-ins beginning May 7th.
+- Graduates are encouraged to pre-order their cap and gown rental.
+The bookstore will have a limited supply of regalia available for walk-ins beginning May 8th.

-- Pre-order and walk-in orders are available for pick-up beginning May 7th.
-Distribution of regalia will be held outside on the bookstore patio under the red tents.
+- Pre-order and walk-in orders are available for pick-up beginning May 8th.
+Distribution of regalia will be held outside on the bookstore patio.

 - All caps are one size fits all.
 Students can keep their cap and tassel as a souvenir.

 - If you are a JD student, please make sure you receive the RED doctoral gown, a DARK PURPLE (not lavender) hood and YELLOW (not black) tassel.

 - All items are available for purchase at https://academicregalia.herffjones.com/School/index.
 This includes masters and doctoral regalia.

 - All students in all degree levels can wear sashes.